Technology-Notes/lukesampson-scoop-wiki/Github-with-SSH-key.md

     scoop install pshazz

+And you can set up git client to store your GitHub access token to Windows Credential Manager by:

+    git config --global credential.helper manager

 You should see a popup asking for your SSH key password: enter it and check the box to save your password.
 Back in your Powershell session, you should see an `Identity Added` message.
 Whenever you start a Powershell session from now on, Pshazz will make sure the `ssh-agent` is running and load your private key using your saved password.

 ### Test it out